pygfx/wgpu-py/README.md

 Wayland support is currently broken (we could use a hand to fix this).

 **Note that on Linux, binary wheels are only available for manylinux_2_24**.
-That means you can only install the binaries with **pip >= 20.3**, and need to use one of the following distributions: ALT Linux 10+, RHEL 9+, Debian 11+, Fedora 34+, Mageia 8+, Photon OS 3.0 with updates, Ubuntu 21.04+.
-See [here](https://github.com/pypa/manylinux#manylinux) for more details on the manylinux standard.
-Older platforms are not supported because the [wgpu-native](https://github.com/gfx-rs/wgpu-native) library wrapped by wgpu-py does not build on them.
+That means you can only install the binaries with **pip >= 20.3**, and need to use a recent distribution, listed [here](https://github.com/pypa/manylinux#manylinux).
+If you wish to work with an older distribution, you will have to build the [wgpu-native](https://github.com/gfx-rs/wgpu-native) library yourself, and point wgpu-py to the resulting binary using the `WGPU_LIB_PATH` environment variable.

 ## Usage